bryanjswift/mootools-form-replacements/README.md

 Creates styleable elements that function like standard form elements complete with keyboard navigation and selection.

+## History

+The classes in this project started in [mootools-plugins](http://github.com/bryanjswift/mootools-plugins) but in order to get them submitted to the forge they needed to be broken up more logically.

+This repository breaks out just the Classes that represent styleable form elements.

 ## Build

 Build via [Packager][packager], requires [MooTools Core][core] to be registered to Packager already.